-Response: The grinding balls sold by our company are not subject to any export quotas.
+Grinding balls sold by Longte are not subject to any export quotas.

-- b) If grinding balls are not presently subject to export quotas, indicate if quotas existed during the investigation period and when and why they were removed. - Response: Information not known - c) Identify which Government of China agency legislates and monitors any such quotas. - d) Has the Government of China set any targets or limits regarding the quantity of grinding balls that you may sell on the domestic or export markets?
+d) Has the Government of China set any targets or limits regarding the quantity of grinding balls that you may sell on the domestic or export markets?
 If so, provide details.

-Response: The GOC doesn't set any targets or limits regarding the quantity of grinding balls.
+There are no targets or limits regarding the quantity of grinding balls sold on the domestic and export markets.

 e) Are there any export licence requirements for grinding balls?
 If so, provide details.
-No.